-The Nominating Committee met two times during 2017.
-The Nominating Committee operates under a written charter adopted by the Board which is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Governance and Nominating Committee Charter"
+The Nominating Committee met one time during 2018.
+The Nominating Committee operates under a written charter adopted by the Board which is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Governance and Nominating Committee Charter "

-Meetings of the Board of Directors in 2017
+Meetings of the Board of Directors in 2018

-For the fiscal year ended December 31, 2017, there were 11 meetings of the Board.
+For the fiscal year ended December 31, 2018, there were seven meetings of the Board.
 Each of the directors attended, in person or by telephone, more than 75% of the meetings of the Board and the committees on which he served.

-The independent members of the Board met in executive session twice during 2017.
+The independent members of the Board met in executive session once during 2018.

 Each director is expected to make reasonable efforts to attend Board meetings, meetings of committees of which such director is a member and the Annual Meeting of Stockholders.
-All four of the directors attended the 2017 Annual Meeting of Stockholders in person.
+All of our directors then in office attended the 2018 Annual Meeting of Stockholders in person.